davidmuzi/DMRemoteRequest/README.md

 DMRemoteRequest
 ===============

-iOS library which structures the handling of requests originating from an Watch
+iOS library which structures the handling and routing of requests originating from an Watch

 ## Purpose